jesse99/gear/README.md

 #![feature(ptr_metadata)]
 #![feature(unsize)]

 // One of the traits the sim components expose.
-This is used by the World struct to render
+This is used by the World
-// all of the components in the sim. pub trait Render {
+// struct to render all of the components in the sim. pub trait Render {
     fn render(&self) -> ColoredString;
 }

-register_type!(Render); // traits exposed by components have to be registered
+// Traits exposed by components have to be registered. register_type!(Render);

 // Function to add a wolf to the world and to the Store (the Store
 // manages component lifetimes).